Lonnie Holley

 Biography

-Lonnie Holley has been making art since 1979, devoted to a practice of improvisational creativity that spans painting, sculpture, filmmaking and music.
-Adapting found materials, Holley's works relay histories that are both autobiographical and collective.
-His oeuvre tackles universal topics such as humanity's precarious relationships to the natural world and technology, alongside specifically American and personal histories, encompassing the residual effects of the Jim Crow era, the triumphs of the Civil Rights movement, and the ongoing struggles with false narratives around class mobility and race.
+Lonnie Holley has been making art since 1979, devoted to a practice of improvisational creativity that spans painting, sculpture, filmmaking and music, often using found materials to relay histories that are both autobiographical and collective.
+His work addresses universal themes such as humanity’s fraught relationship with nature and technology, while also confronting specifically American histories – from the legacies of Jim Crow and the victories of the Civil Rights movement to ongoing struggles with racial and class-based narratives.

 Works